mah5057/mah5057.github.io/docs/paper_moon.markdown

 After designing and cutting the pieces of the moon from the foam core board, I had to assemble them into the final shape.
 As mentioned above, I used duct tape with paint stir sticks as support on the backside of the moon (unfortunately I didn't think to take any photos of this).

-After assembling the pieces into the ultimate shape, I spray-painted it with two types of paint, a primer:
+After assembling the pieces of the crescent shape, I spray-painted it with two types of paint, a primer:

 ![primer](/assets/img/spray_painted1.jpg)